ThomasWink/ThomasWink.github.io/README.txt

     -in index.html, change the landingpage text
     -in style.css, add #text as you need them for the zoomviewtexts -upload the icons that you want and search in the files for where to replace them

+4. Run online
+This visualization can be seen online at https://thomaswink.github.io